trevanhetzel/slidebox/README.md

 ## 4. Styling

 I've purposely left out any skinning, as this is meant to fit into multiple layouts and contexts.
 However, the few styles that are in ```/demo/style.css``` are needed for everything to work.
 You can tweak as desired.
-There is no responsiveness built into this, but since it's pretty barebones it should fit seamlessly into a responsive layout.
+The CSS is barebones so it should fit seamlessly into any layouts, responsive or static, with a little of your own touch.